 Thus, Table 5 revealed that the model of employees’ quality of work done in MTN Southeast, Nigeria adopted in the study is positive, as the model revealed a Grand Mean of 4.08 which is above the Benchmark Mean of 3.0.
 The respondents from MTN Southeast, Nigeria also revealed that ICT help them to improve on the quality of work done in the organisation.

+(Above, distinct perspectives on how many employees strongly agree to disagree are unnecessary; simply, mean, medium, and SD tables are sufficient).

 Hypotheses Testing